GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns

 The Fed on Wednesday indicated it is likely to raise rates in March, as widely expected, and reaffirmed plans to end its pandemic-era bond purchases that month before launching a significant reduction in its asset holdings.

-The prospect of faster or larger U.S. interest rate hikes and possible stimulus withdrawal lifted the dollar index =USD 0.014%, while the euro EUR= gained 0.05%.
+The prospect of faster or larger U.S. interest rate hikes and possible stimulus withdrawal lifted the dollar index =USD 0.05%, while the euro EUR= last remained unchanged at 0.05%.

-On bond markets, the yield on benchmark 10-year Treasury notes US10YT=RR was down 2.1 basis points to 1.787% as the Fed's favored inflation gauge, the core personal consumption expenditure price index (PCE), rose no more than had been expected.
+On bond markets, U.S. Treasury yields fell across the curve on Friday on month-end buying, as the Fed's favored inflation gauge, the core personal consumption expenditure price index (PCE), rose no more than had been expected.

+The 2-year and 10-year yield curve steepened to as much as 65.10 basis points US2US10=TWEB, after hitting its narrowest spread since November 2020 on Thursday.
+That curve was last at 61.10 basis points.

 In the 12 months through December, the PCE increased 5.8%.
 That was the largest advance since 1982 and followed a 5.7% year-on-year increase in November.